reposense/RepoSense/docs/user_guide.md

 ## CSV Config File
 The `CSV Config File` control the list of repositories and the target author.
-[Sample_full.csv](../sample_full.csv) is an example configuration file setup.
+[Sample_full.csv](../sample_full.csv) is an example of a configuration file setup.
 It should contain the following columns:

 Column Name | Explanation
 ----------- | -----------